Hillary34/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-a function that prints a listint_t linked list
+a function that frees a listint_t list